jubatus/jubatus/tools/jenerator/README.rst

 Licence of generated codes
 ==========================

-Jenerator itself is distributed under LGPL, but all generated codes are under MIT.
+Jenerator itself is distributed under LGPL, but you can distribute all generated codes under terms of your choice.

 Reference